-If you are planning to have your horse microchipped at this event, please help us plan by reserving a spot.
-You don’t need to participate in the ride in order to take part in this clinic.
+If you are planning to have your horse microchipped at this event, you will need to reserve a spot by June 2 at the latest.
 Please email email@example.com with your name, email address, telephone number and number of horses you will have for the clinic.
 Note: You don’t need to participate in the ride in order to take part in the clinic.

 Trail Projects are Funded by this Event

 Every year BSTRA puts money into our MA trail system.
 We select trails which are badly in need of maintenance, whether it is brushing back, grading, adding fill, correcting erosion issues, cleaning out or adding drainage ditches, repairing or building bridges, adding trail signage — or some combination of these trail improvements.

 BSTRA has trail projects already in the pipeline for 2017.

 One project is located in Mendon and involves improvements to the Inman Hill Wildlife Conservation Area trails.
 This area and abutting conservation properties offer 13 miles of trail open to a variety of users including hikers, equestrians, mountain bikers and other non-motorized users who use them for outdoor recreation and fitness.
 BSTRA has been approved for a grant from the Recreational Trails Program administered by DCR to improve .7 of a mile of trail where work is needed.